EnterpriseDB/terraform-provider-biganimal/docs/data-sources/cluster.md

 ### Optional

 - `most_recent` (Boolean) Show the most recent cluster when there are multiple clusters with the same name.
-It defaults to true.

 ### Read-Only